Jesse Wang, PhD

 Now: Cindi is currently a global independent consultant for large health organizations.

 Carolyn Glass, MD, PhD

 Carolyn Glass obtained her Bachelor of Science degree from the University of California at Los Angeles (UCLA) and graduated with a Neuroscience degree, Cum Laude.
 She initially trained as a Physician Assistant in Neurology at the Baylor College of Medicine (M.S.
 Degree) and decided to pursue medical school four years later at the University of Texas Medical Branch where she graduated with her MD degree with Magna Cum Laude research distinction.
 She was one of six residents nationally who was accepted into an integrated vascular surgery program.
-After four years of vascular surgery training at the University of Rochester Medical Center, she decided to pursue her passion for basic science by matriculating into the CTSI Translational Biomedical Science PhD Program.
-Her current area of research involves identifying critical genes using high-throughput sequencing in the hematopoietic system.
+After four years of vascular surgery training at the University of Rochester Medical Center, she decided to pursue her PhD.
+Her area of research involved identifying critical genes using high-throughput sequencing in the hematopoietic system.

 Research Mentor: Archibald Perkins, MD, PhD